RenanGreca/literature-repository/assets/surveys.md

 title: Secondaries
 ---

-Below is a table listing papers on the topic of software regression testing that satisfy Industrial Relevance and Applicability criteria.
+Below is a table listing secondary studies on the topic of software regression testing.
-The criteria and initial selection process is detailed in the paper "State of Practical Applicability of Regression Testing Research: A Live Systematic Literature Review".
 For further information, please read the [About](about) and [Contribute](contribute) pages.

 Legend: